matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 :::info
 - This document describes common functions and constants you may need.
-- Functions used internally are not described.
+- Functions used internally are not necessarily described.
 - Check the code for the full list.
 :::